- Doji Candlestick Pattern

-The Doji is a powerful Candlestick formation, signifying indecision between bulls and bears.
+The Doji is an transitional Candlestick formation, signifying equality and/or indecision between bulls and bears.
 A Doji is quite often found at the bottom and top of trends and thus is considered as a sign of possible reversal of price direction, but the Doji can be viewed as a continuation pattern as well.

 A Doji is formed when the opening price and the closing price are equal.
 A long-legged Doji, often called a "Rickshaw Man" is the same as a Doji, except the upper and lower shadows are much longer than the regular Doji formation.